cnorgz/TabsAgo/docs/PROJECT_TRACKING.md

 - [ ] **TG-001**: Tab Groups Integration
   - [x] Create/move/collapse groups via chrome.tabGroups
   - [x] Auto-group by domain (current window)

+> Caution: Further Tab Groups work is deferred and should remain last in the backlog.
+Do not add Tab Groups UI or additional UX until we revisit and approve a full plan.

 - [x] **HIST-001**: History Import (emulate Journeys)
   - [x] Use chrome.history.search to import recent